 There’s a bunch of different variations of these Hanoi tours, so whether you’re interested in the French Quarter, the Ho Chi Minh Complex, or just finding the best street food in the city, these guys have you covered.

-Wander Around The Old Quarters
+2) Wander Around the Old Quarter

-Typical scene in Hanoi streets are sidewalks teeming with bicycles and scooters while crowds of people scavenge markets and barter loudly with street vendors.
+A typical scene in Hanoi streets are sidewalks teeming with bicycles and scooters while crowds of people scavenge markets and barter loudly with street vendors.

-While exploring Old Quarters you have no choice but to confront the traffic as a local would do and experience the history on the go.
+While exploring the Old Quarter you have no choice but to confront the traffic as a local would do and experience the history on the go.

 Even now you can still find shops owned by the same families for centuries, selling original Vietnamese handcrafted products.

 Expect to see lots of cafes, restaurants, boutiques, art galleries and bars even in this historical area.

 The house is made of two main blocks bound together by a square yard in the middle on the ground floor, and a small balcony on the 1st floor.

 Today, you can come and see the Ancient House and see first-hand how Hanoian lived.

-On the other hand Saint Joseph Cathedral is a hybrid of Vietnamese and Western architectural style
+On the other hand, Saint Joseph Cathedral is a hybrid of Vietnamese and Western architectural style

 Saint Joseph Cathedral is a Roman Catholic cathedral done in a Neo-Gothic style.
 It was built around 120 years ago.

-The cathedral was constructed and completed in 1886, after the French army conquered Hanoi.
+The cathedral was constructed and completed in 1886 after the French army conquered Hanoi.

-The architecture of the cathedral clearly follows the rules of the Gothic style and design of Paris Cathedral.
+The architecture of the cathedral clearly follows the rules of the Gothic style and design of the Paris Cathedral.

 The appearance of the cathedral, the doors, the stained glass windows and the religious paintings all follow a clear Western style.

-Visit The Ho Chi Minh Mausoleum
+4) Visit the Ho Chi Minh Mausoleum

-The mausoleum is the resting place of, the revolution leader Ho Chi Minh, who was the President of the Communist Party of Vietnam.
+The Ho Chi Minh Mausoleum is the resting place of the revolution leader Ho Chi Minh, who was the President of the Communist Party of Vietnam.